Travel Vaccines and Advice for Iraq

 If you have Iraqi ancestry different rules may apply to you.
 This can also be true if you are traveling to the country for work.

-What is the Climate Like in Iraq?
+What Is the Climate Like in Iraq?

 Iraq has a hot, dry climate with varying mid-high temperatures.